mustaric/pilotTessContent/Introduction.md

 - ???

 ### Platform Information
 - FAQ: How do I share data?
-How do I pull down code?
-Collaboration?
+What resources does this provide?
+Installing software.
-- Overview of what's behind this platform.
+- Overview of how this platform was built.

 ---

 ### More Information
 The tutorials available here assume you are somewhat familiar with NASA's high cadence photometric missions (TESS, Kepler or K2).
-If you are looking for an introduction to TESS, Kepler or K2, we recommend some of these documents.
+If you are looking for an introduction to these missions, we recommend some of these documents.

 - [TESS Archive Documentation](https://outerspace.stsci.edu/display/TESS)
 - [TESS Mission Page](https://tess.mit.edu)